Muhammad-Mohsen/vsc-minimalist-git/WIKI.md

 - FIXED - it doesn't work :D :D
 	- stop relying on the built-in git, and use file watchers instead
-- fix discarding a mix of tracked and untracked files (this is gonna be a bitch!!)
 - DONE - fix commands that may not actully change the folder (for example fetch that fetches nothing)...stop the progressbar

 - add commands to abort cherry-pick, abort merge, abort/continue rebase?